Getting back to everyday activities as quickly as possible is key to a successful recovery after surgery.

 • We will start you slowly, with a soft diet and easy to eat food.
 We will increase your intake gradually.

 • We will encourage you to eat.
-Even if you only eat a small amount, this will help the recovery of your bowel function and help you recover faster from your operation.
+Even if you only eat a small amount, this will help the recovery of your bowel function and help you recover more quickly from your operation.
 We will not expect you to eat large meals.
 Sometimes it is easier to eat smaller portions more regularly (not just at mealtimes).
-Let your surgical team know if you feel pain or discomfort when you eat.
+Let your healthcare team know if you feel pain or discomfort when you eat.

 • Sometimes after abdominal surgery, the bowel can be slow to mobilise food and fluid through the intestines.
 This is called ileus and it can make you feel bloated or cause vomiting.
 Typically, if this occurs it will be 3 to 5 days after surgery.
 In this situation we can support your fluid levels and salt balance, and we may recommend you reduce your oral (by mouth) intake.